On Eve Of Vaccine Deadline, Number Of Allegheny County Employees Refusing Vaccination Appears Low

 PITTSBURGH (KDKA) — On the eve of the deadline for Allegheny County employees to be vaccinated or face termination, it appears the number of workers refusing to be vaccinated will be fewer than expected.

 At a demonstration earlier this month, county and city employees said they were dug in and would refuse vaccines even if it meant losing their jobs.
-But their numbers have since dwindled.READ MORE: Duolingo Doubling Office Space In East Liberty
+But their numbers have since dwindled.READ MORE: White House, CDC Monitoring Omicron Variant As Holiday Travel Is Expected To Increase

 At the time, more than 100 corrections officers had not been vaccinated.
 But union chief Brian Englett said that has dropped to about 10.